Realistic Expectations about Plastic Surgery

 From online Patient Forums, some of the positive potential mental health benefits of plastic surgery are as follows:

-Increased self-confidence – There is certainly a link between looking good and feeling good; if a person believes their body is less ‘acceptable’ before surgery and this causes them to be withdrawn and shy in social situations, they may find themselves more open to mixing with others post-surgery.
+There is certainly a link between looking good and feeling good; A person who believes their body is less ‘acceptable’ before surgery can be withdrawn and shy in social situations.
+Post surgery they may find themselves more confident and open to social interaction.

 Breast Reduction also has a very high satisfaction rate, giving freedom to exercise, sleep better, wear all types of clothing without their breast size is the subject of unwanted comments and attention.

-Improved physical health – Plastic surgery, such as Breast Reduction surgery, has many health benefits.
-Satisfaction levels, according to several surveys at over 86%, show that discomfort and health issues, such as backache, skin rashes and chaffing are reduced by surgery, leaving positive changes to patients’ lives.
-Rhinoplasty (surgery on the nose) can also have a constructive effect if it helps fix a deviated septum or reduces sleep apnoea, leading to better quality sleep and breathing, as well as more attractive nose shape.
+Plastic surgery, such as Breast Reduction surgery, has many health benefits.
+Satisfaction levels, according to several surveys at over 86%, show that discomfort and health issues like; backache, skin rashes and chaffing are reduced by surgery.
+Positively changing patients’ lives.
+Rhinoplasty (surgery on the nose) can also have a constructive effect; can help fix a deviated septum or reduces sleep apnea, leading to better quality sleep and breathing, as well as more attractive nose shape.

-Combat social anxiety – When people see themselves through the eyes of others and find themselves falling short, they can often feel anxious.
-If, for example, a woman with one developed underdeveloped breast (a seemingly rare condition) she may constantly worry when friends suggest a day at the beach when hiding this won’t be possible.
+When people see themselves through the eyes of others and find themselves falling short, they can often feel anxious.
+If, for example, a woman with one developed and one underdeveloped breast (a seemingly rare condition) may constantly worry when friends suggest a day at the beach when hiding this won’t be possible.
 Opinions about appearance are very personal and they’re very real to that individual.
-Even when others might claim that a person has no need to be anxious about their appearance, it’s what is in the individual’s mind that truly counts.
+Even when others might claim that a person has no need to be anxious about their appearance.
+It is, in the individual’s mind that truly counts.
 As a result, many patient’s post-surgery, feel that they are back in control of their lives.

 Overall, plastic surgery can lead to people experiencing enhanced ‘self-worth’ and improved self-esteem.
 You might find yourself more sociable, confident and motivated to lead a happier, healthier lifestyle.